 The wheels are handbuilt by Stoic Wheels with NOS 126 spaced hubs to Velo Orange rims 650b rims.
 The modern, but classic looking Tektro brakes have the logos polished off, and the rest of the build is mostly made up of stock parts with a little Velo-Orange thrown in for modern functionality and accessibility with great classic looks.
 It came out pretty nice!

 This frame started as a used hand made StarMichael Bowman 650b Randonneur frame set.
 Luke picked it up from us and we did a custom build up with some sweet Sun XCD components and other neat bits.
 We swapped out the StarMichael Bowman stickers out for a Norther Head badge and decals, and ordered him a custom handlebar bag!

 Anya's super cute Semi-Custom!

 This is a great example of a simple Semi-Custom.
 Anya had a few bikes, but none of them fit her well or made her happy.
 They were all either too uncomfortable, or too upright and slow.
-We helped her find the perfect bike on Craigslist in this sized just right vintage Schwinn Voyager touring bike, then modified it with a new upright cockpit, cute tires and fenders and a rear rack.
+We helped her find the perfect bike then modified it with a new upright cockpit, cute tires, fenders and rear rack.
 It's more relaxed than aggressive road bikes, but much more sporty and quick than full upright Dutch style bikes.
 Just right.